Create an account or log in to participate in this activity

 Boston University Chobanian & Avedisian School of Medicine designates this enduring material for a maximum of .5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Contact Hours: .5, all of which is eligible for pharmacotherapeutic credit
+Contact Hours: .5, of which .5 are eligible for pharmacology credit.

 Participants will receive credit after watching the entire presentation, completing the post-test with a passing grade (70% or greater), and completing an evaluation.
 Participants may retake the post-test until a passing score is achieved.